kenhoward/benched-sports-dos/README.md

 ***
 #### CSS
 Need to move over to SASS to help make things cleaner
+- To do List for this particular file:
 - [ ] Create build process to compile SASS
 - [ ] Refactor CSS to SASS